About the Cross Country Program

 10 x 400: Run this workout in the first, fourth, seventh and tenth weeks of the program.
 Pick a pace in the first week that you can handle easily.
 I suggest the same pace that you ran 3,200 meters in track last season, assuming you raced at that distance.
 Pick as your end goal for the tenth week the pace you ran 1,600 meters.
 If you have never run those track distances before, run the reps at a pace you think you can maintain for the entire length of the workout.
 According to the tables on McMillan Running, a runner who can run the 3,200 in 10:40 (80 seconds per lap) should be capable of running the 1,600 in about 5:00 (75 seconds a lap).
 Thus in ten weeks, I’d like you to improve about 5 seconds per 400, but be conservative; I would rather have you run too slow a pace than too fast a one.
 You can run faster as you adapt to the rhythm of interval training.
 For the intervals, jog 400 meters at a fairly fast pace.
 You want to recover between repeats, but not recover too much.

 5 x 1,000: Run this workout in the weeks after you run the interval 400s: the second, fifth and eighth weeks of the program.
 This workout is best run on trails, perhaps on sections of your home cross-country course if it is marked in kilometers.
 When I was coaching the high school team in Michigan City, Indiana, we went to a nearby woods that contained a circular loop that was about 1,000 meters long.
 This was our “Kilo Loop.”
 The boys would run 5 x 1,000 fast, thus 5,000 meters, the same as their race distance.
-In Indiana, girls race at 4,000 meters, so they did 4 x 1,000 meters.
+In Indiana back then, girls raced 4,000, not 5,000, meters so they did 4 x 1,000 meters.
 In between, they walked 3 minutes to recover.
-Run each rep fast, somewhat slower than race pace the first time, with your goal to eventually to run as fast as race pace.
+Run each rep fast, somewhat slower than race pace the first time, with your goal to eventually run as fast as race pace.
 If running on an unmeasured course, you may need to simply run intuitively, about the time it would take you to cover a kilometer in a race.
 I never knew exactly how long our Kilo Loop was.
 It didn’t matter to me or the team.
 More important was the effort everyone put into this speed workout.

 6 x 600: Run this workout during the third, sixth and ninth weeks.
 Run each 600 at about the pace you would run in a 3,200-meter race.
 Notice I said “about” to give you some leeway.
 Jog a fairly fast 200 between, then go again.
 Keep the pace the same in later weeks, but progress instead in number: 8 x 600, ultimately 10 x 600.
 I choose these variations mainly so that you speed train differently from week to week.
 Don’t get into the trap of comparing one week’s workout to the one before or the one after.
 Focus more on how you feel at the end of each workout, not the numbers on your watch.
 You should finish fatigued, but also refreshed.